Algebraicity of the Metric Tangent Cones and Equivariant K-stability: General case of log Fano cones

 We take the previous construction for the two test configurations $\cX$ and $\cX'$.
 By Proposition \ref{p-polynomial}, for a fixed $\xi_0$, if we define

 then the difference of the generalized Futaki invariant is of the form

-Then the calculation in the proof \cite[Proposition 5]{LX14} shows that the integrand is a non-positive smooth function from $[0,1]$ as it is non-positive when $\xi_0$ is rational.
-Its value at 0 is
+The integrand is smooth in $[0,1]$, and the proof of \cite[Proposition 5]{LX14} shows that it is non-positive when $\xi_0$ is rational.
+Thus it is non-positive.
+We claim its value at 0 is

-To see the above equality, note that it holds for a rational vector ${\xi}_0$ by computing the left hand side on the quotient log Fano pair as in the proof \cite[Proposition 5]{LX14}.
+In fact to see \eqref{e-compare}, when $\xi_0$ is rational, we can compute on the quotient log Fano pair, and this is given in \cite[Page 217]{LX14}.
 Since both sides are smooth functions on $\xi_0$, we know that they must be equal to each other. \end{proof}

 An immediate consequence is the following. \begin{cor} For a K-semistable log Fano cone singularity $(X,D,\xi)$, if it has a weakly special test configuration $(\cX,\cD,\xi_0;\eta)$ with the generalized Futaki invariant being 0, then it is a special test configuration, i.e., the central fiber is klt. \end{cor}